-When applying to US universities, it's important to know how your grades line up with the university's expectations.
-You can use our free High School GPA Calculator or refer to the GPA conversion table below to find out your GPA!
+Nonetheless, when applying to a US university, it's important to know how your grades line up with the university's expectations.
+You can use our free NCEA to GPA Calculator to find out how your NCEA grades lines up!

 Top universities don’t necessarily expect you to have good grades from the beginning.
 They want to see growth ambition and drive.
 The simple answer is to do well in school and ace all your exams, but this is often difficult for some students.
 To help you improve your GPA and ace your academics, we’ve created a free guide.